 “We are deluged with economic data every day.
 What is often missing is the “so what?”
 The Brick & Associates conferences provide us with this very important missing piece.
 An equally valuable benefit for us from attending this annual conference is it prepares our volunteers to ask better questions.
 The level of discussion, and debate, at our ALCO meetings has been significantly elevated because of these conferences.
 If budgetary constraints require you to cut back on conference attendance, I would suggest that this is one you keep on the “must go to” list.”

-– John Young, President/CEO of New Hampshire FCU, NH
+– John Young, President/CEO of New Hampshire FCU in Concord, NH

 “I just wanted to extend my thanks for a great Board/ALCO Training Session.
 The Board commented on how well the information was presented and how easy it was to understand and follow along.
 I can tell you that the Board was completely engaged for the entire two hours!
 Your analysis was so timely given the ALM challenges we are facing.
 You’ve provided a fresh prospective and I fully believe it will make my job so much easier as we continue these discussions.”

 -Dana Taglianetti- VP/Controller of Rhode Island CU in Providence, RI